Accident data recorder: Technology

 Accident data recorders work to measure the accelerations, depending on the equipment in two or three spatial directions, with micromechanical sensors.
-Often several sensor systems with different resolutions are used in order to be able to log the driving dynamic processes on the one hand and the collision dynamics themselves on the other.
-Higher-class systems also offer a possibility for measuring the rotational movements as well as the vehicle speed.
+Often several sensor systems with different resolutions are used in order to be able to log both the driving dynamic processes and the collision dynamics.
+Higher-class systems also offer a possibility for measuring the rotational movements as well as the vehicle speed as well as highly specific measurements to the amount of pressure applied on different controls.
 The latter can e.g. be calculated from the signal of the vehicle's wheel speed sensor.
 The recording of any signals that are available on the vehicle's own CAN bus, is possible with higher-class devices as well as the detection of a GPS signal for position and speed determination.
 Depending on the manufacturer, about 20 to 30 s are recorded before and 10 to 15 s after an event.

 Are known today (as of 2018) in the German-speaking countries essentially two suitable for retrofitting accident data recorder.
 Blacktrack Ltd. offers a low-cost solution, which is mainly used by the insurance industry (e.g. AXA Winterthur in Switzerland).
 By contrast, the UDS-AT developed by the company consortium Peter Systemtechnik GmbH and Kast GmbH offers extended possibilities of recording and integration into a vehicle.

 Residual path recording devices (RAG) from Mobatime AG are external devices that rely on existing on-board signals (distance, speed, operating states of status inputs) and store them in a ring buffer for at least the last 12 km.
 In contrast to an accident data recorder, they do not have their own measuring sensors.